nbrown30/AtomConfig/README.md

 # AtomConfig
-Personal Atom configuration

-## Make it work like Sublime with MavensMate
-This config is customized to mimic a Monokai Sublime Text 3 editor as much as possible.
+Atom with MavensMate, styled to look and feel like Sublime Text 3.

 ## Community Packages